 Palm oil may rise into 3,348-3,381 ringgit range

-The completion was indicated by the five-wave structure of the fall, and the bounce from around a support 3,173 ringgit.
+The zone is formed by the 176.4% and the 186.4% projection levels of an uptrend from 2,746 ringgit.
+The fall from the Jan.
+6 high of 3,888 ringgit has completed, as indicated by its five-wave structure and the bounce from around a support 3,173 ringgit.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.